sknudsen/vis2021cph/attend.md

     title: "Credits: Thomas Høyrup Christensen/Copenhagen Media Center."
 ---

+## Registration

+Please register for the event at [https://vis21cph.eventbrite.dk](https://vis21cph.eventbrite.dk).
+Upon registration, we will add you to our mailing list where we communicate updates and information about the event.

+## Attend

 The satellite event takes place in beatiful Copenhagen, which offers a vibrant restaurant and bar scene and great cultural expriences, for example, at the city's many museums or simply when walking among the many historic buildings — the city is known for being very walkable.

 {% include gallery id="galleryfood" caption="Enjoy the vibrant restaurant and bar scene in Copenhagen." %}